Crenshinibon/spomet/README.md

 Warning
 =======

-This package is in it's really really early stages.
-As it should allow for some basic usage, there might be some essential things missing.
+This package is still in it's really really early stages.
+As it should allow for some basic usage, there might be some essential things missing or going wrong.

 There is of course no guarantee for it's correct functioning.
 And I'm not liable on any consequences resulting from the usage of this software.